isharacomix/8bitmooc/mooc/pages/content/specs/apu.md

        |+---- Noise
        +----- DMC

+The sound channel register also serves as an APU status register.
 Reading from this register reports on the status of whether or not certain channels are currently playing (their length counters are greater than zero).
 It also reports on whether or not the APU is generating IRQs.
 When performing